IntuitiveHarmony/collaborativeGitFlow/README.md

 Essentially the `Require approvals` puts a restriction within gitHub that requires someone from your team to review code before it is merged with any protected branch.

-The lock doesn't allow any one to push changes to any protected branch from their local machine.  *i.e. `git push origin main` no longer works*
+The `lock` doesn't allow any one to push changes to any protected branch from their local machine.  *i.e. `git push origin main` no longer works*

+The `Do not allow bypassing` make the rules we just put in place to apply to everyone collaborating on the repo.

 If we try to push to `main` or `dev` we will get the following error: